 Think of Priority Pass as almost being like a lounge access broker.
 Priority Pass doesn’t operate lounges itself, but rather the business model is to sell lounge memberships to travelers (either directly or through credit cards), and then in turn pay lounges for admitting members.

 It goes without saying that not all airport lounges participate in Priority Pass.
 For example, in the United States, no American Admirals Clubs, Delta Sky Clubs, or United Clubs, participate in Priority Pass.
 That’s because they’d view joining Priority Pass as cannibalizing their own business of selling lounge memberships.
+Furthermore, most Plaza Premium lounges also don’t participate in Priority Pass.

 For the lounges that do participate in Priority Pass, the individual lounges are being paid by Priority Pass every time a member visits one of their partner lounges.
 The business model is similar for Priority Pass restaurants, where members are given a certain dollar amount credit to use toward food & drinks at participating locations.